 In addition, compliance with laws and regulations applicable to SoundHound AI's international operations increases its cost of doing business outside the United States.
 SoundHound AI may be unable to keep current with changes in foreign government requirements and laws as they change from time to time, which often occurs with minimal or no advance notice.
 Failure to comply with these regulations could harm its business.
 In many countries outside the United States, it is common for others to engage in business practices that are prohibited by SoundHound AI's internal policies and procedures or United States or international regulations applicable to it.
-Although SoundHound AI has implemented policies and procedures designed to ensure compliance with these laws and policies, there can be no assurance that all of its employees, contractors, strategic partners and agents will comply with these laws and policies.
-Violations of laws or key control policies by SoundHound AI's employees, contractors, strategic partners or agents could result in delays in revenue recognition, financial reporting misstatements, fines, delays in filing financial reports required as a public company, penalties, or prohibitions on selling its products, any of which could harm its business.
+Although SoundHound AI has implemented policies and procedures designed to ensure compliance with these laws and policies, there can be no assurance that all of its employees, contractors, strategic partners or agents could result in delays in revenue recognition, financial reporting misstatements, fines, delays in filing financial reports required as a public company, penalties, or prohibitions on selling its products, any of which could harm its business.